Table of Contents

 After aggressive background extraction with dynamic background extractor, I was able to manage it fairly well in this image.
 Here’s a final result with this data:

 Note that the straight-line artifact in the upper left corner is NOT from the focal reducer; I hadn’t yet aligned the pick-off prism in my off-axis guider.
 The astigmatism is again exaggerated because the proper backfocus distance wasn’t respected.
 The ring artifacts are crystal clear here, and they go away entirely when the focal reducer is removed, all else kept the same.
+I can confirm that much of this chromatic ringing here, although not all, was NOT caused by Nikon issues, because running it through a tool designed to resolve that problem did not fix all of these gradients.
+Also note that at the correct backfocus distance, this image would be more “zoomed in”.
+I am unable to test with these parameters corrected again.

 Aggressive background extraction still produced a nice result that I like, however!